yrajha18/form-validation/README.md

 Form Validation Project
-This project represents my second web development endeavor, centered on implementing a comprehensive form validation system.
-Developed using HTML, CSS, and JavaScript, the project features a fully functional validation mechanism designed to enhance user experience and ensure data integrity.
+This project is my second web development initiative, focusing on building an advanced form validation system.
+Utilizing HTML for structure, CSS for design, and JavaScript for functionality, it aims to improve user experience by ensuring the accuracy and completeness of submitted data.
+The validation system checks for various input types, providing immediate feedback and preventing incorrect submissions.
+This project showcases my growing proficiency in web development technologies and highlights the importance of data integrity and user-friendly interfaces in modern web applications.